seattlechem/shopping_cart_java/README.md

 ]
 ```

-`itemizedList()` should return an array with one String for each item in the cart in the following format:
+`itemizedList()` should return one String for each item in the cart in the following format:

 ```JavaScript
 [